-In recognition of Megan Rapinoe’s most recent accolade, and in a year of massive achievements, Nike presented commemorative boots made specially for her.
+In recognition of Megan Rapinoe’s most recent accolade of being named The Best FIFA Women's Player in 2019, and in a year of massive achievements, Nike presented commemorative boots made specially for her.
 The pink and gold colorway draws inspiration from Rapinoe’s signature hair color and the trophies she has won.
 Her first and last name appear prominently on the lateral sides of the boot, with “Just Do It’ on the medial side.
 The heel counter and sockliner carry the four stars Rapinoe and her American teammates proudly sport on their national team jerseys.

 Rapinoe also featured in Nike’s powerful message “Dream With Us”, that featured the U.S. Women’s National Team and their influence on young athletes ahead of the World Cup in France.
 The “Dream With Us” ad shows amateur and professional athletes alike gathering at a stadium tunnel as Alex Morgan, Megan Rapinoe, Mallory Pugh, and the rest of the U.S. Women’s Team prepare to head out onto the pitch, with the narration from Academy Award-winning actress Viola Davis asking “What’s your dream?”